-OneSearch indexes the library's catalog of books and eBooks, the vast majority of full-text journal articles and other e-resources, and the library's media collection.
+OneSearch indexes the library's catalog of books and eBooks, the vast majority of full-text journal articles and other eResources, and the library's media collection.
 As users search in OneSearch, they can narrow results by using facets such as subject, date, material type, and peer-review status.
 For many research needs, OneSearch is the most efficient way to locate large numbers of books and articles.
 Please note that most of the library's abstract-only products (PubMed, ATLA, etc.) are not indexed in OneSearch, but can be accessed from the Databases tab on the library home page.
 Library instruction sessions in many courses focus on the use of OneSearch as a retrieval tool.

 Each student, staff member, and faculty member has a library account.
 To access your library account, click on the "My Account" quick link at https://library.campbell.edu and sign in with your Campbell network username and password.
-By logging in to your library account, you are able to see the items that you currently have checked out, renew your materials, put holds on checked-out items, request items for pick-up at Circulation, and save search results.
+By logging in to your library account, you can see what items you currently have checked out, renew your materials, put holds on checked-out items, request items for pick-up at the Library Services Desk or mailing, and save search results.